Monthly Archives: November 2007

 Anyway, somehow we decided to screw around with Photoshop and spend several hours attempting to make ourselves look like aliens in a fancy graphic novel.
 I think we did a pretty good job, given that neither of us are artists.
 Unfortunately, I have to admit that Zvi’s photo came out significantly better!

 And having shared that completely useless bit of information… happy Thanksgiving everyone!
-May you all be blessed with a terrific food coma. :-)
+May you all be blessed with a terrific food coma. 🙂

-Via Ilya, the answer to the question: what happens when you fuse Pac-Man with Zork?
 Some information about EA’s revenues by platform and by retailer.
-Short version: Gamestop ekes out Walmart, and the 360 generates (by far) the most revenue … Continue reading
+Short version: Gamestop ekes out Walmart, and the 360 generates (by far) the most revenue of any console platform — old or new.
+By next year, I expect that EA will be generating large sums of revenue from the Wii as well.

 Lions, Tigers, Free Games… Oh My!